mtti/mhp/README.md

 With posts, MHP simulates Express' route parameters by expanding routes like the above with every unique value of the post field specified as the name of the route parameter, in this case `slug`.

-Also note that this will fail if you've not added a default post template at `project/templates/post.html`.

 The above only generates HTML for the posts themselves.
 To also generate paged indexes listing the posts, you would do something like this:

 ```javascript